It takes just a moment’s carelessness to turn an expensive smartphone into a worthless slab of plastic and glass.

-When you think the time is right – or the Angry Birds urge gets the better of you – remove your smartphone from its rice-based resting place, make sure that no stray grains have found their way into the headphone socket (and if they have, use a gently shake or tweezers to extract them), then try switching it on.
+When you think the time is right – or the Angry Birds urge gets the better of you – remove your smartphone from its bed of rice, make sure that no stray grains have found their way into the headphone socket (and if they have, use a gently shake or tweezers to extract them).
+Then switch it on.

 It’s worth being aware that this method doesn’t always works – especially if you’ve spilt fizzy drinks like coke or lemonade on your phone.
 They contain sugar, which is more corrosive than water.